What might you be asked to pay?

 If you can afford to, the government will require you to contribute to your cost of care.
 The Department of Human Services will work out if you are required to pay this fee based on an assessment of your income and assets and will advise you of the amount.
 Please note that if you are a member of a couple, half of your combined income and assets are considered in determining your means-tested fee, regardless of which partner earns the income or owns the asset.

 There are annual and lifetime caps on these fees.
-Once you reach $27,532.59 in a year and $656,078.27 over your lifetime, you cannot be asked to pay any more Means-Tested Fees.
-Any income-tested care fees you pay after 1 July 2014 in a Home Care Package before moving in to our facility will also contribute to these caps.
+Once you reach $31,706.83 in a year and $76,096.509 over your lifetime, you cannot be asked to pay any more Means-Tested Fees.
+Any income-tested care fees you’ve paid after 1 July 2014 in a Home Care Package before moving into our facility will also contribute to these caps.

-The maximum accommodation price to enter BlueWave Living is listed below.
-This price is effective from 1st February 2018 but is subject to change.
+The maximum accommodation prices to enter BlueWave Living is listed below.
+These prices were last reviewed as at 1 April 2019 but are subject to change.

 However, some people will not have to pay anything for their accommodation or possibly only pay for part of it.
 The Department of Human Services will advise if you are eligible for any Government assistance towards your accommodation, based on an assessment of your income and assets.
 If you are not eligible for Government support, you will pay the accommodation price.
 This price will be outlined in the Price Day Agreement you make on accepting a room, and the Resident Agreement you sign before you enter care.